Preparing Your Business for a State Tax Holiday

 First, you need to know if your state is offering any sales tax holidays and whether any items you sell are exempt during this time.
 The Sales Tax Institute has a list of sales tax holidays.

 Some states are finding it difficult to justify giving shoppers a no-tax weekend.
-Georgia cancelled its sales tax holiday in 2017, citing that the benefits weren't worth the lesser tax revenues.
+Georgia canceled its sales tax holiday in 2017, citing that the benefits weren't worth the lower tax revenues.

 Check on Local Option Taxes